top of page

 Diego Mazzoleni has always had a unique eye behind the lens.
 His photography takes a mundane subject and transforms it into art.

-From his tome;
+From the Diemazz tome;

 James B